EdwinRodger/MyArchives/docs/how_to_use.md

 There is a live clock just for help

-If you have further questions, ask in the [disscussion](https://github.com/EdwinRodger/MyArchives/discussions/categories/q-a) section.
+If you have further questions, you can ask in the [disscussion](https://github.com/EdwinRodger/MyArchives/discussions/categories/q-a) section.

 If there are some mistakes in this guide, feel free to help and correct :)